 When Falcon’s current owners acquired the bank in 1995, the staff consisted of only 20 employees and $52 million in assets.
-Today, with the benefit of steady leadership, talented employees and a loyal clientele, Falcon is now the 50th largest bank in Texas and is proud to have over 300 dedicated bankers on its team, in addition to assets in excess of $1.1 billion and seventeen branches located in Laredo, San Antonio, McAllen, Brownsville, Eagle Pass, Del Rio and Buda, as well as representative offices in Monterrey and Guadalajara, Mexico.
+Today, with the benefit of steady leadership, talented employees and a loyal clientele, Falcon is now the 48th largest bank in Texas and is proud to have over 300 dedicated bankers on its team, in addition to assets in excess of $1.1 billion and seventeen branches located in Laredo, San Antonio, McAllen, Brownsville, Eagle Pass, Del Rio and Buda, as well as a loan production office in Austin, and representative offices in Monterrey and Guadalajara, Mexico.

 Guided by Faith...
 Grounded by Family...
 Committed to You!

-Ranked in 2018 among the 100 highest performing community banks in the 21st century, by one of the premier bank rating companies, Sheshunoff Information Services, Falcon International Bank is proud to have over 300 dedicated team members, in addition to assets in excess of $1.15 billion and 17 branches located in Laredo, San Antonio, McAllen, Brownsville, Eagle Pass, Del Rio and Buda, as well as representative offices in Monterrey and Guadalajara, Mexico.
-Falcon is the 50th largest bank in Texas and ranked five stars by BauerFinancial, Inc., an independent financial rating agency.
+Ranked in 2018 among the 100 highest performing community banks in the 21st century, by one of the premier bank rating companies, Sheshunoff Information Services, Falcon International Bank is proud to have over 300 dedicated team members, in addition to assets in excess of $1.15 billion and 17 branches located in Laredo, San Antonio, McAllen, Brownsville, Eagle Pass, Del Rio and Buda, as well as a loan production office in Austin, and representative offices in Monterrey and Guadalajara, Mexico.
+Falcon is the 48th largest bank in Texas ranked by one of the leading Investment banking firms in the US, Banks Street Partners and ranked five stars by BauerFinancial, Inc., an independent financial rating agency.

 But this is not where we started.